usnistgov/oscal-xproc3/README.md

 TODO: Make up an XSpec for XSLT smoketest/congratulations.xsl

 TODO: Register this software in MIDAS and any other public listings or search portals
-TODO: Anything else to make the project more FAIR
+TODO: Anything else to make the project more [FAIR](fair-software.md)

 ## Software description

-*Process OSCAL (XML and JSON) on a platform-independent, open-source XML platform.*
+*Process OSCAL (XML and JSON) easily on a platform-independent, open-source XML platform.*

-This repository serves as a platform for demonstration and development of capabilities in information and data processing in support of [OSCAL, the Open Security Controls and Assessment Language](oscal), using W3C-standard [XProc 3.0](xproc) technology.
+This repository serves as a platform for demonstration and development of capabilities in information and data processing in support of [OSCAL, the Open Security Controls and Assessment Language](oscal), using community-standard [XProc 3.0](xproc) technology.

 This may include either OSCAL applications, or applications built to be used in OSCAL development.
 See below and project (folder) readme files for more details.